 The ability and ease with which the young child, from birth through approximately age 6, learns from her environment without conscious effort, naturally and spontaneously.

-In many Montessori schools, this is the classroom designed for students from 12 – 15 years old, for 7th and 8th grade students.
+This is the classroom designed for students from 12 – 15 years old, for 7th and 8th-grade students.
 Other schools call the classroom for this age the Middle School.

 Casa dei Bambini